2 J's Auto Transport

 What The Tire Pressure For Semi Truck

-A Lot of mechanical knowledge is involved when you are a semi truck driver.
-You should regularly take care of your truck for maintenance.
-One measurement you should always be aware of is tire pressure.
-Semi truck tire pressure should be kept at a consistent level.
-The front drive tries are usually kept at 110 PSI while the back drive and trailer tries will range between 95 and 115 PSI. always check the manufacturer’s information when purchasing new tires.
-Truckers should always have a tire pressure gauge with them so they can routinely check the PSI and adjust as needed.
+Being a semi and large truck driver or company means that you should have at least some mechanical knowledge about heavy haulers and semi trucks.
+Truckers should regularly check the condition of their truck before starting any long journey like the tire pressure measurement, diesel tank and engine maintenance requirements etc. One of the most important awareness truckers and companies should always have is that the truck tire pressure measurement.
+The pressure of trucks tire should be kept at a consistent level.
+For example the pressure of front drive tire are usually kept at 110 PSI while the back drive and trailer tires range kept between 95 and 115 PSI.
+To measure tire pressure truck drivers should always have a tire pressure gauge with them so they can routinely check the PSI and adjust as needed.

 How to Check & Maintain Semi-Truck Tire Pressure